I’m a fan of dubbed anime shows. It’s how I’ve grown up so I’m used to that format.

 Listening to something in Japanese makes NO sense to me, and only makes my experience more irritating and unproductive.

-Opinions aside, the anime dub vs sub war has been going on forever now.
+That said, the anime dub vs sub war has been going on forever now.
 And if you ask me – it’s ridiculous.

 Right now my focus is sharing 7 reasons WHY most fans hate English dubbed animes.
 With some reasons being more common or childish than others (in the grand scheme of things).